Programming-PH/nodejs-boilerplate/README.md

 ### ⭐ Good for
   - Building a worker scripts.
-  - Building scripting and automation tool.
+  - Stand-alone scripting and automation tool.
-  - Stand-alone, fully customizable project.
+  - Fully customizable project.
-  - Creating clean file structured project.
+  - Clean file structuring.
   - Following standard naming conventions so collaborators/team8s can understand easily your code.
+  - Securing your login and api key details by using environment variable -- [dotenv](https://github.com/motdotla/dotenv)

 ### 📘 Prerequisites
- - NodeJs Installed in your local environment.
+ - NodeJs, git installed in your local environment.
  - .env file -- Yes you need this!

 ### 📝 Usage
 1. Clone the repo to your local environment.
-  - On the command prompt run the following commands: run ```git clone https://github.com/yortrosal/nodejs-boilerplate.git ``` then ```cd nodejs-boilerplate ```
+  - In the command prompt run the following commands: run ```git clone https://github.com/yortrosal/nodejs-boilerplate.git ``` then ```cd nodejs-boilerplate ```
 2. run ```npm install``` to install initial dependencies.